 - For 3 children, the same income portions apply, but the percentages are 26%, 13%, and 6%.

 - For 4 children, the same income portions apply, but the percentages are 28%, 14%, and 7%.

 - For each additional child, the same income portions apply, but there is added an additional 2%, 1%, and .5%.

 The court retains discretion to raise or reduce child support based on a variety of factors.
 These factors include, but are not limited to, the cost of child care, health insurance, special educational needs, the legal responsibility of the parent for the support of others and the cost of transportation.

-If you have a case that involves child support, let divorce attorney Bruce Anderson, with 27 years of experience in dealing with these matters, assist you in ensuring that your child support issues are fairly dealt with.
+If you have a case that involves child support, let divorce attorney Bruce Anderson, with over 30 years of experience in dealing with these matters, assist you in ensuring that your child support issues are fairly dealt with.